hidegi/MT3-library/README.md

 </p>

 # The MOT-library (SP 1994)
-This is a framework to serialize a JSON-file to a MOT-file..
-MOT is an open\
+This is a framework to serialize a JSON-file to a MOT-file..\
-format that encodes an arbitrary structure to binary (similar to Mojang's NBT format)..\
+MOT is an open format that encodes an arbitrary structure to binary (similar to Mojang's NBT format)..\
 However, the MOT-format uses an actual "binary tree", unlike NBT, alluding to use a binary\
 tree, when merely just the representation is binary..

+## Specification
+The MOT-format only knows two fundamental types of data: binary-trees and byte-sequences..\
+Like NBT, each member is stored as a node with a tag; however, the huge difference between the two is\
+that MOT uses an 8-Byte number to store a name (unlike a string), using an SDBM-hash..\
+The default compression strategy is the Fast-ZLIB-Compression, although, GZIP is also possible..

 ## How to build
 To build this project, you will need to install the CMake CLI-tool,\